sisby-folk/tinkerers-quilt/README.md

 ## Homebrew Changes

-Yeah yeah, we get it - packs that just throw mods together are no fun.
-Here's what we pulled together besides our curation skills:
+We get it - packs that just throw mods together are no fun.
+Here's what we pulled together besides curation:

  - Six mods:
    - [Portable Crafting Standalone](https://modrinth.com/mod/portable-crafting-standalone) - Press V or click a tab to use the crafting table in your inventory.